datacraft-dsc/DEPs/6/README.md

 This section is non-normative.

-The values are categorized into two types (`asset` and `json`) to support libraries such as Starfish in:
+The values are categorised into two types (`asset` and `json`) to support libraries such as Starfish in:

 - Validating if payloads adhere to the operation schema
 - Adding support for metadata such as `assets` which require `did`s and `access_token`s to be fully specified.